marcodejongh/boardsesh/README.md

 This app was originally started as a fork of https://github.com/lemeryfertitta/Climbdex.
 We also use https://github.com/lemeryfertitta/BoardLib for creating the database.
-Many thanks to lemeryfertitta for making this project possible!!
+Many thanks to @lemeryfertitta for making this project possible!!

 ## Current status